Terri Irwin remembers Steve with a sweet photo on their 25th anniversary

 Terri revealed last year that she hasn't gone on a single date since Steve's death, saying "what we had was incredible."

-The couple have two children, Bindi, 18, and Robert, 13.
+The couple has two children, Bindi, 18, and Robert, 13.
 Both have carried on their father's mission of animal and wildlife conservation.

 Robert, who bears a striking resemblance to his dad, appeared on "The Tonight Show" on Thursday, wowing host Jimmy Fallon with some furry friends he brought along, including a North American badger and a baby kangaroo.